-Quality Safety Equipment, Professional Advice and Service Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111
+Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111 unu Coastai rtacing ana Ci dibirig ١

+Attention of the person in charge is drawn to Maritime NZ Rule 91, Navigation Safety, which requires all vessels (including tenders) "to carry a correctly sized, serviceable lifejacket for each person on board.
+The rule also requires the lifejackets to be worn at all times of heightened risk.
+Inflatable lifejackets do not restrict the wearer's ability to perform sailing functions, and many are combined with a safety harness.
+The failure to wear a lifejacket or when appropriate, a safety harness, has resulted in loss of life from sailing vessels from time to time."
+(Refer to SR Appendix 4).

+17.06 Whistles (without peas) attached to lifejacket and lifebuoys.
+All lifejackets must be fitted with marine retro-reflective tape.

+17.07 Lifejackets are to be serviced in accordance with the manufacturers' requirements and the necessary documentation available for the safety inspector at the time of inspection or the organising authority at the time of declaration.

+Harnesses

+17.08 a) Safety harness and safety lines (tethers) one for each crew member.

+Safety harnesses must be in good condition and show no signs of overload.

+50 per cent of the crew must be equipped.

-1 1 1 1 (c) All tethers are to have a quick release dip at each end.
-X x x The clip attached to the harness may be a snap shackle of requisite strength able to be released under load by pulling a short non catching non looped tag. (d) Yacht or wearer's names to be on each harness.
-X X X (e) Each tether or safety line to be no longer than 2m.
-X X X (f) A mid-point snap hook is permitted in 2m tether.
-X X X (g) Three hook tethers (or separate 1m tethers) to be carried for 1/3 of the crew.
-R R (h) It is recommended that safety lines and tethers have a coloured flag embedded in the stitching to indicate overload and have an indicator of date of manufacture visible.
-R R R (i) A crew member's harness and lifejacket shall be compatible.
-X X X R R 17.09 5823 arness and tether shall comply with NZS 3:2005, AS 2227, EN1095 (ISO 12401) or near valent. relea unde pers o hooks must be of a type, which will not self- ase from a U-bolt and can be easily released er load.
-(Crew members are reminded that a conal knife may free them from a safety line in an ergency.) harr w members, before a race, should adjust a ness to fit, then retain the harness for the ation of the race. thers are made of three stranded nylon rope, diameter must be a minimum of 10mm and a breaking force not less than 22.1kN.
-(AS 4142.1, 2 & 4143.1) with splicing to NZS 704.2.1 which in essence simply means: four full tucks, two tapered tucks and whipped.
+All tethers are to have a self-closing clip at each end.

+The clip attached to the harness may be a snap shackle of requisite strength able to be released under load by pulling a short non-catching non-looped tag.

+- Yacht or wearer's names to be on each harness. - Each tether or safety line to be no longer than 2m. - A mid-point snap hook is permitted in 2m tether. - Three hook tethers (or separate 1m tethers) to be carried for 1/3 of the crew. - It is recommended that safety lines and tethers have a coloured flag embedded in the stitching to indicate overload and have an indicator of date of manufacture visible. - A crew member's harness and lifejacket shall be compatible.

-$R \mid R$
+17.09 A harness and tether shall comply with NZS 5823:2005, AS 2227, EN1095 (ISO 12401) or near equivalent.

+Snap hooks must be of a type, which will not selfrelease from a U-bolt and can be easily released under load.
+(Crew members are reminded that a personal knife may free them from a safety line in an emergency.)

+Crew members, before a race, should adjust a harness to fit, then retain the harness for the duration of the race.

+If tethers are made of three stranded nylon rope, the diameter must be a minimum of 10mm and a breaking force not less than 22.1kN.
+(AS 4142.1, 2 & 4143.1) with splicing to NZS 704.2.1 which, in essence, simply means: four full tucks, two tapered tucks and whipped.

-(Refer to SR Appendix 3)
+(Refer to SR Appendix 3).